How Much You Should Feed Your Puppy

 But, "don't feed according to any chart exclusively.
 Use the condition of your dog as a guide.
 Even within a breed, metabolism and energy needs may vary by up to 30 percent, and you'll likely need to adjust feeding portions accordingly," says Shmalberg.

 How Much to Feed a Small Breed Puppy

 All of the above also applies when you're determining how much to feed a small breed puppy, too.
 Shmalberg recommends portioning based on your puppy's body condition score, consulting both our body condition chart above and your vet as needed.
-It's also a good idea to figure out your puppy's predicted adult weight.
-Then, scroll to the bottom of this page, and check out our puppy feeding chart.
+It's also a good idea to figure out your puppy's predicted adult weight; check out our puppy feeding chart.

 Aside from that, here are Shmalberg's pointers about small breed puppy nutrition:

 - Use the parents' weights as guidance for how much your puppy should weigh.
 There are some significant differences in sizes from breeder to breeder with small-breed dogs.

 At this point, you may be wondering how long to feed puppy food—when to stop and when to switch to adult dog food.
 A good rule of thumb?
 Check with your vet, and then make the switch at or around your puppy's first birthday.